mfount/chicken/specs/final/functional-sort-routines.md

 - Merge sort:
 	takes input a list `t`
 	calls itself recursively on each half of the list, then calls `merge`.

+Proof: will take a similar form to `insertion_sort` proof.
+Prove `merge`, then prove `merge_sort` on top of that.
+We will need IsSorted, which we prove elsewhere.

 Heapsort:
 - Procedure (`heapify t`):